Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Door-to-door sales is a complicated process, so there are a few different software you can use to make it easier.
 Consider employing a tool to help find leads, one to help gather contact information from them, and one to help organize that information.
 Let’s look at each in more detail.

 If you carry a business phone, tablet, or laptop, you can use a free contact form tool to take down prospect info.
-These tools streamline the contact information process, and they can even sync info to popular CRM software.
-Here are a few of the best free contact form tools for you to try:
+These tools streamline the contact information process, and they even sync info to popular CRM software.
+Here are a few of the best free contact form tools to try:

 CRM software is the lifeblood of sales-driven companies.
 You need a great CRM to properly organize, contact, and notate lead files.
 Consider using one of the tried-and-true veterans in the field, such as the following, all of which work on desktop and mobile: